 We Live in a World of Information Consumption

-Nowadays we are becoming information junkies.
+Nowadays we are information junkies.
 We want to look up a topic, find the information and we expect ALL the details.
 Glossing over a few common facts just won’t do.
 You could squish in multiple topics with thousands of words to fit on a single web page, but that’s a very poor experience for visitors.
 Even using the fancy automatic scroll links, if the visitor is using a small phone device, the scroll links can make for difficult navigation too.

 Site Structure is Critical for All